-- Whether the composition of the study team (e.g., study coordinator, statistician) is appropriate. - To what degree the study team's background and expertise are appropriate to accomplish the proposed work. - How the levels of effort of the study team members are appropriate for successful conduct of the proposed trial. - How well the logistical aspects of the proposed clinical trial (e.g., communication plan, data transfer and management, standardization of procedures) meet the needs of the proposed clinical trial. - For clinical trials that involve more than one institution, to what degree the multiinstitutional structure governing the research protocol(s) across all participating institutions and regulatory submission plan are described and appropriate. - For the Qualified Collaboration Option: Whether the proposed collaboration with an existing federally funded organization is described and supported with an appropriate letter of collaboration describing their commitment.
+- Whether the composition of the study team (e.g., study coordinator, statistician) is appropriate. - To what degree the study team's background and expertise are appropriate to accomplish the proposed work (e.g., statistical expertise, expertise in the disease, and clinical studies). - How the levels of effort of the study team members are appropriate for successful conduct of the proposed trial. - How well the logistical aspects of the proposed clinical trial (e.g., communication plan, data transfer and management, standardization of procedures) meet the needs of the proposed clinical trial. - For clinical trials that involve more than one institution, to what degree the multiinstitutional structure governing the research protocol(s) across all participating institutions and regulatory submission plan are described and appropriate.